edgefarm/edgefarm/docs/knowledge-base/reference/reference/api/applications/overview.md

 # edgefarm.applications Overview

-`edgefarm.applications` is a simple convenience wrapper around standard Kubernets and [Openyurt](https://openyurt.io) APIs.
+As EdgeFarm uses [OpenYurt](https://openyurt.io) as a core component `edgefarm.applications` is a convenience wrapper around standard Kubernets and OpenYurt APIs.

 It provides a simple way to describe an application and deploy it to the EdgeFarm cluster.
 The application delivery model behind it is [Open Application Model](https://oam.dev/), or OAM for short and [KubeVela](https://kubevela.io/).